shreytheshreyas/tp/docs/UserGuide.md

-## 3. Home View
+## 3. Home View (Samuel Leow Wei Han)
-As a project manager, you need to have a quick overview of all the projects that are under your charge.
+As a project manager, you want to have a quick overview of all the projects that are under your charge.
-Apart from just projects, you would want to be able to see what your members are working on, so that you can allocate work evenly across your members.
+Apart from just projects, you would also like to be able to see what your members are working on, so that you can allocate work evenly among your members.
 The Home View does just that.
 You get a concise display of the full list of projects and members that are under your purview.

-At a glance, you see the most important details about your project including its status, deadline and number of tasks completed.
+At a glance, you will notice the few most important details about your project such as its status, deadline and number of tasks completed.

 The Home View also conveniently provides you with warnings for uncompleted tasks with imminent deadlines.

 Remarks shown for each project depends on the deadline of its tasks.
-Task that you have not completed and has an upcoming deadline due in 5 days or less will have `!!!Warning!!!` shown in the remarks as well as a countdown to deadline.
+Task that you have not completed and has an upcoming deadline due in 5 days or less will have `!!!Warning!!!` shown in the remarks as well as a countdown to the deadline.
-Task that you have not completed but has a deadline due in 6 days or more will just have the name of task and date of deadline displayed in the remarks.
+Task that you have not completed but has a deadline due in 6 days or more will only have the name of task and date of deadline displayed in the remarks.

+You can return to the Home View with the command shown below.

 > ### :bulb: Accessing Home View
 >
 > Format: `home`
 >
 > Displays the Home View.
-If the user is in Project View, this command changes the view to Home View and
+If the user is in the Project View, this command changes the view to Home View and
-> enables the Home View commands in this section.
+> commands specific to the Home View is enabled.

 Example of usage and output: